Nagaoka spin-valley ordering in silicene quantum dots: Results and discussion

 \subsubsection{Inter-valley scattering effects}

-Results for the energy spectra presented so far were very similar in the continuum and tight-binding approaches.
-In the continuum approach that we apply here all the inter-valley scattering effects are neglected.
 The inter-valley scattering can appear as (i) a single-electron effect triggered by the armchair edge \cite{edge} of the flake and (ii) as an interaction effect due to the short-range component of the Coulomb potential \cite{ivs1,ivs2,ivs3}.

 The effect (i) can be observed for a smaller flake, when the tails of quantum-dot-confined wave functions tunnel to the armchair edge that induces inter-valley mixing.
 Figure \ref{zoom} shows a zoom of the low-part of the spectra for parameters applied in Fig. 4 with the side length of the flake of 20.5 nm [Fig. \ref{zoom}(a)], 23 nm [Fig. \ref{zoom}(b)] and 25 nm [Fig. \ref{zoom}(c)].
 The valley mixing due to the edge effect lifts the degeneracy at $B_z=0$ and opens avoided crossings between energy levels that in the continuum approach correspond to different valley isospin quantum numbers [compare with Fig. 4(b)].
 For strong inter-valley mixing the dependence of energy levels of $B_z$ deviates from linear, in particular near $B_z=0$.